grself/basv316/README.md

 # University of Arizona South BASV 316: Introductory Methods of Analysis

-This repository contains my text, lab manual, and blog for the University of Arizona South BASV 316, Business Research Methods, that I teach online.
-It is still under development but will be updated in time for the spring, 2018 class (I hope).
+This repository contains the source code for my text and lab manual for the University of Arizona South BASV 316, Introductory Methods of Analysis, that I teach online.
+The site is still under development but will be updated in time for the spring, 2019 class (I hope).

-I'm using the Blogdown system and linked this repository to Netlify so I can simply push changes to GitHub and they will automatically be deployed to the website.
-I'm using the "Academic" theme and have modified it just a bit.
-I repurposed "Projects" to "Text" in order to hold the textbook I'm writing, "Tutorial" will hold the R Lab Manual that I wrote and have used for a couple of years, and the blog will hold my weekly updates and class notes.
+The website can be found at (https://basv316.com).

+That landing page contains links to two sub-domains:

+* (https://text.basv316.com).
+The Github repository is at [grself/BASV316_Text[(https://github.com/grself/BASV316_Text)]

+* (https://labs.basv316.com).
+The Github repository is at [grself/BASV316_Lab_Manual](https://github.com/grself/BASV316_Lab_Manual)